The 13 Villages of Newton, MA: What Makes Each One Unique

 Landmarks and Heritage

 Newton is home to numerous landmarks that highlight its historical significance.
 Notable sites include the Newton Centre Historic District, recognized for its well-preserved architecture.
-The village of Newton Lower Falls features the iconic Upper Falls Historic Park, showcasing the area's industrial past related to mills and factories.
+The village of Newton Lower Falls features the iconic Jackson Homestead, showcasing the area's industrial past related to mills and factories.

 Historic homes dot the landscape, providing a glimpse into different architectural styles that narrate Newton’s evolution through the centuries.
 Many of these landmarks serve not only as reminders of the past but also as centers for community activities and cultural events.
 Each village, with its unique heritage, contributes to the overall tapestry of Newton’s history.